jhildebr/120_mediacompressor/PROJECT_OVERVIEW.md

 ## 🎉 **PROJECT COMPLETE**

-This project implements a complete end-to-end media compression system using Azure Functions, Azure Container Apps, and a Next.js web application.
+This project implements a complete end-to-end media compression system using Azure Function App (container-based) and a Next.js web application.

+**Note**: This uses a **Function App running containers** (not Azure Container Apps service).

 ## 📁 **Project Structure**